-Your leaders have been working on plans to reopen our sanctuary for public worship.
-Our primary objective for opening our church is that God be glorified.
-Part of this includes not only providing a safe environment for all who worship in our building, but with current constraints, also ensuring a positive experience.
-At the same time, we will work to continue promoting a positive experience for those worshiping with us online.
+Your leaders are always evaluating plans for keeping our sanctuary open for public worship.
+Our primary objective is for all we do as a church is that God be glorified.
+Part of this includes not only providing a safe environment for all who worship in our building in but also ensuring a positive experience.
+At the same time, we work to continue promoting a positive experience for those worshiping with us online.

 Our Guiding Principles in this process:

 - The safety of those people who worship at Trinity

 - The church’s public witness

 - The prayerful wisdom of faith leaders